Yambottle/pypackage-template/README.md

 cookiecutter ./pypackage-template
 # set value to each variable, or skip to use default value
 # a python project will be generated at ~/Project/project_name/

+# if you have already created your project on github and cloned to your local ~/Project/project_name/,
+# run this instead:
+cookiecutter git@github.com:Yambottle/pypackage-template.git -f -s
 ```

 **context of cookiecutter.json**